hmxmilohax/rb3-pc/README.md

 ![A screenshot of RPCS3's game library, showing an updated icon for Rock Band 3.
 It's now using the Rock Band 3 Deluxe icon.](images/inst/rpcs3rb3dxicon.png "RPCS3 Game List")

 You can also rename the game in the list to "Rock Band 3 Deluxe" if you wish.
-To do this, right-click on "Rock Band 3" and select "Rename In Game List".
+To do this, right-click on "Rock Band 3" and select "Rename In Game List."

 <br/>